 Other Great Reference Sites

 Source: Google News

-Stunning Aquamarine Birthstone Jewelry Spotlighted by Allurez.com at ...PR Web (press release), March 10th
+Breathtaking Diamond Birthstone Jewelry Profiled by Allurez.com at Remarkable ...PR Web (press release), April 1st

 Operating as an innovative and robust designer and retailer of high quality exceptional jewelry from the heart of NYC, Allurez is recognized for providing the largest selection of designer jewelry for men and women including engagement rings, wedding...Read more

-Handcrafted Jewelry Designer Jenne Rayburn Brings Collectible and Rare ...PR Web (press release), February 26th
+Handcrafted Jewelry Designer Jenne Rayburn's 5 Tips for Participating in the ...PR Web (press release), March 29th

 Unique Handcrafted Designer Jewelry Handmade in New England, USA.
 Where To Buy.
 About Jenne.
 Contact.
 Enduring and unique handcrafted jewelry inspired by a love of history, art and travel.
 Elegantly simple handbags, scarves, belts and handcrafted ...Read more

 Stylish comings and goings: Fashion entrepreneur, jewelry designers show ...Palm Beach Daily News, March 22nd